 Backpacks to School

-The Sharing Shelf believes every child deserves to start the school year ready to learn, with a backpack filled with the supplies she needs.
-The first day of school can be one of joy and excitement for a child, a new backpack freshly filled with new school supplies for the coming year.
+Every child deserves to start the school year ready to learn.
+The first day of school can be one of joy and excitement for a child.
 For low-income children, the first day can be one of stress as they approach the school door, without the tools they need to start the year.
 For low-income families and those living below the poverty level, the cost of new school supplies is out of reach.

-Each summer, The Sharing Shelf organizes its Backpacks to School initiative each summer to address this need.
-We buy new backpacks and fill them with grade appropriate school supplies for low-income children in Westchester County.
-Our backpacks are filled with grade-appropriate supplies for children from kindergarten through high school.
-Local teachers helped shape our supply lists and each bag contains the core requirements a student needs for each of her or his subject matter classes.
-Each backpack we provide goes to a specific child – those working with low-income students request backpacks each summer for their clients or students who, based on economic reasons, need a new backpack and supplies.
+The Sharing Shelf launches its Backpacks to School initiative each summer to address this need.
+We buy new backpacks and fill them with grade appropriate school supplies, customized to help children in kindergarten through high school.
+Local teachers helped shape our supply lists and each bag contains the core requirements a student needs.
+Every backpack goes to a specific child, allow her or him to start school with confidence.

-The program has grown to become the primary source of backpacks for children receiving services from Westchester County’s Department of Social Services.
+The program is the primary source of backpacks for children receiving services from Westchester County’s Department of Social Services.